David-Desmaisons/MovieExplorer/README.md

 ## Architecture

 The solution consist in two totally separated applications.
-As such, they can be maintained and deployed independently.
+As such, they can be maintained, deployed and scaled independently.

 The web-application is a Single Page Application implemented in vue.js.
 The application state is managed by a Vuex store and the client-side routing by vue-router.